yasfatft/BMinorCompiler/README.md

 # B-Minor Parser
-An implementation of Parser of BMinor programming language.
+An C implementation of Parser of BMinor programming language.
 ## How to use
 It's so easily!!
 - make a file that contains B-Minor codes that you want to compile (like example.b).